First, Let’s go over a few fun facts:

 - Add bullet points in your blog.
 This makes it easier to stay focused on the topic and lowers the chance that you’ll forget crucial points.

-- Use keyword-rich subheaders to draw attention to the main parts in a blog.
+- Use keyword-rich subheaders to draw attention to the main parts of a blog.

 - Tell me this bold sentence did not grab your attention.
 Writing the entire article in bold can be a bit overmuch, but it is very useful when you want to highlight an important point.